Chandu-sanju/Devops-practice/Linux_With_Shell_Script_StudyPlan.md

-                         head :- To see top lines by default 10 line head -n 100 - To see top 100 lines tail => To see bottom of the lines from file tail -n 100 - to see the bottom 100 lines tail -f => more usefull when troubleshooting and give live logs wc => word count
+                         head :- To see top lines by default 10 line head -n 100 - To see top 100 lines tail => To see bottom of the lines from file by default 10 lines tail -n 100 - to see the bottom 100 lines tail -f => more usefull when troubleshooting and give live logs wc => word count